Workforce Training Stream

 - Management Skills: Developing skills in strategic planning, leading and motivating, allocating and controlling resources, evaluating, co-ordinating and organizing, recruiting and hiring, supervising and leadership.

 - Business Skills: Developing skills to increase sales, marketing, social media marketing and communication, streamline processes and organizational structures, and change management.

 - Soft Skills: Developing personal management skills required by the current labour market.
 Soft skills are personal skills and characteristics required by employers across different sectors and at different stages of an employee’s career.

-Applications submitted to the wrong stream will be denied.
 Once submitted, applications cannot be moved from one stream to another.
 Please review the resource document Choosing the Right Stream

 - Employers contribute to skills training of their current or new employees